Xujiayao/BlogSource/source/_posts/11-release-mcdiscordchat.md

 For code contributions, the build file is located in the local `/wrapper/build/libs/` folder.

-For translation contributions, language files are located in the [`/wrapper/src/main/resources/lang/` folder](https://github.com/Xujiayao/MCDiscordChat/tree/master/wrapper/src/main/resources/lang).
+For translation contributions, language files are located in the `/wrapper/src/main/resources/lang/` folder.
 Copy `en_us.json` and rename the new one to your language code to get started.
-Please provide translations for all keys in the entire file, except those keys beginning with the `death` prefix, which are the official Minecraft translations.
+Please provide translations for the entire file for all keys except those starting with the `death` prefix.
+The death messages are official translations for Minecraft, which may sync from the official translations at any time.

 ## Features